stuartellis/multiform/README.md

     make stacktools-build

+By default, the container is built for the same CPU architecture as the machine that the command is run on.
 To build for another CPU architecture, override STACKTOOLS_TARGET_CPU_ARCH.
 For example, use arm64 for ARM:

     make stacktools-build STACKTOOLS_TARGET_CPU_ARCH=arm64